danyangwucs/danyangwucs.github.io/_pages/about.md

 - *2024.01*: &nbsp;🎉🎉 One paper has been accepted by TNNLS.
 Congrats to Xia Dong!
 - *2024.01*: &nbsp;🎉🎉 One paper has been accepted by TMLR.
 Congrats to Jitao!
 - *2023.10*: &nbsp;🎉🎉 One paper has been accepted by KBS.
 Congrats to all authors!
-- *2023.07*: &nbsp;🎉🎉 One paper has been accepted by ACM MM.
-Congrats to Penglei!
-- *2023.05*: &nbsp;🎉🎉 One paper has been accepted by TNNLS.
-Congrats to all authors!
-- *2023.02*: &nbsp;🎉🎉 One paper has been accepted by TPAMI.
-Congrats to all authors!

 # 🎖 Research Interests
 - Machine Learning & Signal Processing on Multi-modal Graphs